NoisyNoshin/715_project_18101100/VAE-for-Hybrid-Language-Music-Clustering-main/README.md

 Current status (Jan 2026): Basic VAE + TF-IDF features + clustering + evaluation metrics implemented (easy task level).

-VAE-for-Hybrid-Language-Music-Clustering/
-│
-├── data/                         # Data directory (NOT fully tracked) │   └── lyrics/                   # Raw lyrics text files
-│       ├── adele.txt
-│       ├── amy-winehouse.txt
-│       └── .gitkeep              # Keeps empty folder in Git
-│
-├── notebooks/
-│   └── exploratory.ipynb         # Main experiment notebook
-│
-├── src/                          # Source code
-│   ├── __init__.py               # Makes src a Python module
-│   ├── dataset.py                # Data loading + TF-IDF
-│   ├── vae.py                    # VAE model & training
-│   ├── clustering.py             # KMeans + PCA
-│   └── evaluation.py             # Clustering metrics
-│
-├── results/                      # Generated outputs
-│   ├── latent_visualization/
-│   │   └── .gitkeep              # Keeps folder tracked
-│   └── clustering_metrics.csv    # Evaluation results
-│
-├── .gitignore                    # Ignore large / generated files
-├── README.md                     # Project overview & instructions
-├── requirements.txt              # Python dependencies
-└── LICENSE                       # (optional but recommended)
+The data/ directory contains all dataset-related files and is not fully tracked by Git.
+Inside it, the lyrics/ subdirectory stores raw song lyrics in text format (for example, adele.txt, amy-winehouse.txt).
+A .gitkeep file is included to preserve the directory structure even when the actual data files are excluded from version control.

+The notebooks/ directory contains Jupyter notebooks used for experimentation and analysis.
+The main notebook, exploratory.ipynb, is intended for running experiments, visualizing results, and testing different configurations interactively.

+All core implementation files are placed in the src/ directory.
+This directory is treated as a Python module using an __init__.py file.
+The file dataset.py handles data loading and TF-IDF feature extraction, while vae.py defines and trains the Variational Autoencoder model.
+Clustering-related methods, including K-Means and a PCA baseline, are implemented in clustering.py, and all clustering evaluation metrics are centralized in evaluation.py.

+The results/ directory stores generated outputs from experiments.
+It includes a latent_visualization/ subdirectory for saved plots such as latent space visualizations, tracked using a .gitkeep file, and a clustering_metrics.csv file that records quantitative evaluation results.

+At the root level, the .gitignore file specifies files and directories that should not be tracked by Git, such as large data files and generated outputs.
+The README.md file provides an overview of the project along with usage instructions, while requirements.txt lists all Python dependencies required to reproduce the experiments.
+An optional LICENSE file is included to define usage and distribution rights.

 ## Requirements